Azure-Samples/azure-ai-vision-sdk/samples/kotlin/face/FaceLivenessDetectorSample/README.md

 The activity takes a set of parameters launching it.
 The parameter defines the activity callback behaviour.
 The parameters for input are `sessionAuthorizationToken`, `verifyImageFileContent`, `deviceCorrelationId`.

-* sessionAuthorizationToken: session authrorization token from the server
+* sessionAuthorizationToken: session authorization token from the server
 * verifyImageFileContent: when choosing livenessWithVerify and setting verify image in the client, this is the ByteArray of the file content of the image.
 Otherwise it should be `null`.
 * deviceCorrelationId: when choosing not to set deviceCorrelationId in the token creation time, you can put the deviceCorrelationId here.
 Otherwise it should be `null`.